zulip/zulip/templates/zerver/help/import-from-mattermost.md

 {tab|mm-docker}

-1. SSH into your Mattermost server running the docker containers.
+1. SSH into the server hosting your Mattermost docker container.

     ```
     ssh <username>@><server_ip>